Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 Warranty is a testament to how much the manufacturer trusts their product.
 It also gives you an idea about the life expectancy of the product you just purchased.

-As we said, iron is basically everywhere on Earth.
+Iron is found everywhere on Earth.
 If a private well draws water from an underground water reservoir that’s surrounded by iron-rich soil and rocks, iron is inevitably going to end up in the water.

 But that’s not the only way iron can end up in the water supply.
 These underground water reservoirs (also referred to as aquifers) aren’t exempt from what’s going on above the ground.
 On the contrary, they’re mostly formed and fed by surface water that soaks into the ground.

-Especially in times of rain and flood, the moving bodies of water can pick a plethora of elements, iron among them, from the surroundings and carry it to the groundwater your well is built upon.
+Especially in times of rain and flood, the moving bodies of water can absorb elements (including iron) from their surroundings and carry them to the groundwater your well is built upon.

 In addition, the presence of iron in well water can sometimes be the work of studious iron bacteria that produce iron hydroxide deposits in and around the water source.
 These bacteria are capable of oxidizing and immobilizing iron inside the water, giving the water its reddish hue and giving well-owners a new headache.